 - Gear like a laptop and briefcase

 Without these work-related expenses, you suddenly have much more money freed up.
 Since you aren’t working, you will have more time to work on self-sufficient projects like growing your own food.
 This further reduces your need for money.

 What about Gold and Silver?

 This is a touchy subject in the prepper community since so many think buying gold is an excellent way to prepare for economic collapse.

 Gold only has value since we perceive it to be valuable.
-It is likely that some people will still consider gold to be valuable after an economic collapse.
+Some people will likely still consider gold valuable after an economic collapse.
 However, you can’t eat gold, and gold has no immediate value.

 Things like food and medicine will have much more immediate value than gold.

 That doesn’t mean you shouldn’t buy gold and silver.
 Having gold/silver is one way to diversify your assets.
 Likewise, you might want to invest in currencies like Euros and Yen.
 If the American dollar collapses, you’ll still have currencies with value.

 Of course, this is contingent on only one currency collapsing.
 If the global economy collapses, all money – including gold and silver – will be worthless.

 Utilizing the Black Market

 When a country’s economy collapses, a black market always springs up.
-The black market actually replaces the normal economy.
+The black market replaces the regular economy.
 Without it, many more people would end up starving.

 It might make sense to utilize the black market to survive economic collapse.
 You could even make a lot of money (in a currency that still has value) through the black market.

 For example, in Venezuela, the situation is so bad that people are selling single squirts of toothpaste since no one can afford an entire tube.
 If you have toothpaste stockpiled, you could get rich.

 But black markets come with a lot of risks.

 Do you want to risk someone following you home because they’ve seen you at the black market selling goods every day?
-Next thing you know, your home is looted and you have nothing left.
+Next thing you know, your home is looted, and you have nothing left.